Types of flexible working

 This scheme allows you to have an element of flexibility over your working hours.
 It involves flexible start and finish times around ‘core working hours’ (when attendance is required) and within the limitations of the ‘bandwidth’ (the earliest and latest times between which hours can be worked).

-Flexible retirement allows staff who are members of the Universities Superannuation Scheme (USS) or the Local Government Pension Scheme (LGPS) - with the University’s consent - to take a proportion of their pension benefits while continuing to work on a reduced hours basis (referred to as a ‘flex’) whilst continuing to build up pension benefits.
+Flexible retirement allows staff who are members of the Universities Superannuation Scheme (USS) or the Local Government Pension Scheme (LGPS) to take a proportion of their pension benefits with the University’s consent.
+While continuing to work on a reduced hours basis (referred to as a ‘flex’), you'll continue to build up pension benefits.

 This is a formal arrangement where two people voluntarily share duties and responsibilities of one full time post and the salary and benefits on a pro rata basis.
 Both people take joint responsibility for the whole job.

 Term-time working is where you work full or part-time hours based around school terms or University semesters, but have the right to take an unpaid leave of absence during the remainder of the year.
-This working pattern is only applicable to staff in the MSA, T&E and OFS job families.
+This working pattern is only applicable to staff in the Management Specialist and Administration, Technical and Experimental and Operational and Facilities Support job families.

 Annualised hours is when you work more hours during certain periods of the year and less hours during other periods.
 The hours that you are contracted to work during different period of time are defined over a whole year as opposed to a week.
 The hours worked are not spread evenly throughout the year.